Website Form Analytics

 Example 2: eToro is the world’s leading social trading and investing platform allowing individuals to invest in stocks, currencies, indices, commodities, and much more.

-More than anyone, checkout forms serve as a basic necessity for ecommerce businesses today.
-They not only help ecommerce companies create a synchronized order and payment reception framework for their platform but allow website visitors to place orders and make payments easily.
 Usually, checkout forms are lengthy with about a minimum of 8 to 10 fields, and spread across multiple steps and/or pages to smoothen the entire purchasing process.

 Here are some examples of good, easy-to-fill checkout forms: